A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Directions

 \subsection{Improved Optimization Algorithms}

-\redtext{The optimization of 3D GS presents several challenges that affect the quality of reconstruction.
+The optimization of 3D GS presents several challenges that affect the quality of reconstruction.
 These include issues with convergence speed, visual artifacts from improper Gaussians, and the need for better regularization during optimization.
-The raw optimization method (Sec. \ref{sec:3dgs_optm}) might lead to overreconstruction in some regions while underrepresenting others, resulting in blur and visual inconsistencies.}
+The raw optimization method (Sec. \ref{sec:3dgs_optm}) might lead to overreconstruction in some regions while underrepresenting others, resulting in blur and visual inconsistencies.

-Three main directions stand out for improving the optimization of 3D GS. \textbf{i) Additional Regularization} (\eg, frequency~\cite{zhang2024fregs} and geometry~\cite{lu2023scaffold,li2024geogaussian}). \redtext{Geometry-aware approaches have been particularly successful, preserving scene structure through the incorporation of local anchor points~\cite{lu2023scaffold}, depth and surface constraints~\cite{chen2023neusg,yu2024gaussian,zhang2024rade}, Gaussian volumes~\cite{chen2024lara}, \etc} \textbf{ii) Optimization Procedure Enhancement}~\cite{cheng2024gaussianpro,yu2024gaussian,ververas2024sags}.
+Three main directions stand out for improving the optimization of 3D GS. \textbf{i) Additional Regularization} (\eg, frequency~\cite{zhang2024fregs} and geometry~\cite{lu2023scaffold,li2024geogaussian}).
+Geometry-aware approaches have been particularly successful, preserving scene structure through the incorporation of local anchor points~\cite{lu2023scaffold}, depth and surface constraints~\cite{chen2023neusg,yu2024gaussian,zhang2024rade}, Gaussian volumes~\cite{chen2024lara}, \etc \textbf{ii) Optimization Procedure Enhancement}~\cite{cheng2024gaussianpro,yu2024gaussian,ververas2024sags}.
 While the original strategy of density control (Sec. \ref{sec:3dgs_optm_dens}) has proven valuable, considerable room for improvement remains.
 For example, GaussianPro~\cite{cheng2024gaussianpro} addresses the challenge of dense initialization in texture-less surfaces and large-scale scenes through an advanced Gaussian densification strategy. \textbf{iii) Constraint Relaxation}.
 Reliance on external tools/algorithms can introduce errors and cap the system's performance potential.
 For instance, SfM, commonly used in the initialization process, is error-prone and struggle with complex scenes.
-Recent works have begun exploring COLMAP-free approaches utilizing stream continuity~\cite{fu2023colmap,smith2024flowmap}, \redtext{potentially enabling learning from internet-scale unposed video datasets.}
+Recent works have begun exploring COLMAP-free~\cite{schonberger2016structure} approaches utilizing stream continuity~\cite{fu2023colmap,smith2024flowmap}, potentially enabling learning from internet-scale unposed video datasets.
+This line of work removes the dependency on pre-computed SfM by jointly optimizing camera poses and Gaussian parameters in an offline/batch manner.
+Readers interested in the online counterpart of this unknown-pose problem (tracking + mapping under real-time constraints) are referred to Sec.~\ref{sec:app_robotics} on GS-based SLAM.